safakgur/snowflakes/README.md

 [![CodeQL Advanced][wf-codeql-badge]][wf-codeql]
 [![NuGet][nuget-badge]][nuget]

-Snowflake IDs are 64-bit, unique, sortable identifiers that can be generated in a distributed system without a central authority.
+Snowflake IDs are typically 64-bit, unique, sortable identifiers that can be generated in a distributed system without a central authority.
 The format was [originally created by Twitter (now X)][twitter-announcement] and adopted by others like [Sony][sonyflake], [Discord][discord-snowflakes], [Instagram][instagram-sharding-and-ids], and more.

-This .NET library lets you create customized snowflakes by configuring the components: timestamp, sequence, and instance ID.
+This .NET library lets you create customized snowflakes by configuring the components: timestamp, sequence, and instance ID, using any integer type.

 ## Layout

-Snowflakes are 64-bit IDs, but only 63 bits are used for one to fit in a signed integer.
+Traditional snowflakes are 64-bit IDs, where only 63 bits are used for one to fit in a signed integer, hence the examples in this document show `long` (signed 64-bit) usage for compatibility.
+But the library allows using other integer types ([`IBinaryInteger<T>`][dotnet-ibinaryinteger] implementations) as well, both signed and unsigned.

 There are three standard components that make up a snowflake: